e-commit/EcommitCrudBundle/README.md

 [Read the Documentation (French documentation)](doc/index.md)

+## Security ##

+If you think that you have found a security issue, do **NOT** use the bug tracker.
+Instead, please email contact@e-commit.fr with information about the issue.

 ## License ##

 This bundle is available under the MIT license.
 See the complete license in the *LICENSE* file.